-Before responding to controversial or sensitive online content about the Town, its business, its staff, elected officials or citizen appointees seek the advice and act in compliance with direction from Corporate Communications.
+Before responding to controversial or sensitive online content about the Town, its business, its staff, elected officials or citizen appointees, seek advice and act in compliance with direction from Corporate Communications.

-When in doubt about posting - get approval from Corporate Communications.
+When in doubt about posting - get approval from the Communications Division.

-If you spot a potential issue that may need a corporate response due to the potential magnitude of the issue refer it to Corporate Communications.
+If you spot a potential issue that may need a corporate response due to the potential magnitude of the issue refer it to the Director of Communications.